Chromatic splitting for the $K(2)$-local sphere at $p=2$: The decomposition of

 \begin{rem} The generators of $\la_0$, $\lb_0$, $\lb_1$, $\lc_0$, $\lc_1$ and $\ld_0$ of \eqref{eqn:abcd} are, strictly speaking, each an element of $H^0(F_p,E_\ast V(0))$ for some $p$.
 We have conflated them with their images under the edge homomorphism

 of the algebraic duality spectral sequence.
 There should be no ambiguity.
-This issue was also discussed in \fullref{rem:figure1explained}. \end{rem}
+This issue was also discussed in \Cref{rem:figure1explained}.
+We also let $\lb_1$ and $\lc_1$ denote the cohomology classes they detect in $H_c^*(\mathbb{S}_2^1, E_*V(0))$.
+This allows us to avoid the proliferation of names. \end{rem}

 Our main new computation is the following.
-It will allow us to rewrite the classes $\lb_1$, $\lc_1$, and $\ld_0 = e$ in terms of $\sigma$, $v_1$ and the other generators of \fullref{rthm:freeoverv1eta}.
+It will allow us to rewrite the classes $\lb_1$, $\lc_1$, and $\ld_0 = e$ in terms of $\sigma$, $v_1$ and the other generators of \Cref{rthm:freeoverv1eta}.
 Note that this result is a statement about cohomology classes {\it before} $v_1$-localization.

-\begin{thm} Multiplication by $\sigma$ gives the following identities in the cohomology ring $H^*(\Sn_2^1, (E_2)_*V(0))$: \begin{enumerate}
+\begin{thm} Multiplication by $\sigma$ gives the following identities in the cohomology ring $H_c^*(\Sn_2^1, (E_2)_*V(0))$: \begin{enumerate}

 \item $\sigma = \sigma \la_0= v_1 \lb_1$;